Chirchiq

 It is located at latitude 41° 28' 8N; longitude 69° 34' 56E, 582 meters above sea level.

 History

 The city was founded in 1935, when several local villages grew together as a consequence of the construction of a hydroelectric power station on the Chirchiq River.

 Economy

 Chirchiq is in the middle of an intensively cultivated area, producing mainly vegetables and fruits, including melons and grapes.
-A large electrochemical works produces fertilizer for the region's collective farms.
+A large electrochemical work produces fertilizer for the region's collective farms.
 Chirchiq's industries also include the production of ferroalloys and machinery for the agricultural and chemical industries.

 Chirchiq is also a major winter recreation area in Tashkent Region.
-There is a ski resort near the city, named Chimgan, that attract tourists from throughout Central Asia and Russia.
+There is a ski resort near the city, named Chimgan, that attracts tourists from throughout Central Asia and Russia.
 A water diversion on the Chirchiq River just outside the city provides the major source of drinking water for Tashkent and other cities to the south.